m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ![](https://assets.omscs.io/notes/0073.png)

-Let’s look at an example.
+Let's look at an example.

 In the figure above, we have a network, and specifically we are looking at the a router located in Dallas and the router needs to forward traffic towards a destination.
 It could do so via New York or San Francisco.
 We assume that both egress points offer BGP (Border Gateway Protocol) path costs, so they are equally good egress points.
 In this case, the router has multiple egress points.
 We see that the IGP path cost for SF is 9 while the path cost for NY is 10.
 Thus, the router uses hot potato routing to choose to send the traffic to the destination via SF.

 Hot potato routing simplifies computations for the routers as they are already aware of the IGP path costs.
 It makes sure that the path remains consistent, since the next router in the path will also choose to send the packet to the same egress point.

-Hot potato routing also effectively reduces the network’s resource consumption by getting the traffic out as soon as possible.
+Hot potato routing also effectively reduces the network's resource consumption by getting the traffic out as soon as possible.

 ## Example Traffic Engineering Framework